SilentErosion/Ultralearning_Pilot/README.md

 3. 성낙현의 JSP 자바 웹 프로그래밍 (ETC: 5 days)
 	- Why: I wanted to see the source codes of the basic functionalities for the back-end with detailed explanations.
 The book contained example codes of web applications like online forum, IM, and email sending program.
 But I read that JSP are not frequently used anymore.
 So I will focus on making abstractions of functionalities and the basic concepts beneath them.
 	- What: Syntax, models of the server, sample codes
-	- How: In the first reading, I will go from the start to the end summarizing the language-specific features, and generalizing the overall model and concepts regarding the server, which I will memorize using mnemonics.
-Next, I will make review problems using the examples in the book to evaluate my understanding.
+	- How: ~~In the first reading,~~ I will go from the start to the end summarizing the language-specific features, and generalizing the overall model and concepts regarding the server, which I will memorize using mnemonics. ~~Next, I will make review problems using the examples in the book to evaluate my understanding.
 If needed, I will read again some particular parts of the book, not the entire book.
-Then I will solve the review problems to check my mental model.
+Then I will solve the review problems to check my mental model.~~ [^3]

 4. 자바 웹 프로그래밍 Next Step (ETC: 7 days)
 	- Why: I wanted to synchronize my coding process to the actual programmer.